How to Start a Restaurant in South Africa

 Casual Dining

-Sit-down restaurant, mid-priced (R150–R300/main), full menu.
+Sit-down, mid-priced (R150–R300/main), full menu.
 The bulk of the SA market.

 Fine Dining